Why did Saturday morning cartoons end?

 A look at the trends in 2010s TV animation, including the rise of “Adventure Time” and the popularity of comedic adventure cartoons.

-A look at why Scooby-Doo endures as a franchise after 50 years.
+I look at reasons why Scooby-Doo still endures as a popular franchise (and Hanna-Barbera’s most popular property) after 50 years.

 This week, I look back at the early 1970s Hanna-Barbera cartoon “Speed Buggy.”
 Background Airing on CBS from 1973-1975, “Speed Buggy” was one of the …